Lemon-Basil Turkey Breast

 - 2 tablespoons grated lemon zest

 - 1/2 teaspoon pepper

 - 1 bone-in turkey breast (5 to 6 pounds)

 - Cut carrots and celery into 2-in. lengths; cut onions into wedges.
 Place in a roasting pan; add broth and water.

-- In a small bowl, combine the basil, lemon peel, garlic, salt and pepper.
+- In a small bowl, combine the basil, lemon zest, garlic, salt and pepper.
 With fingers, carefully loosen skin from the turkey breast; rub mixture under the skin.
 Secure skin to underside of breast with toothpicks.
 Place turkey breast over carrot mixture.
 Place lemon slices over skin.

 - Bake, uncovered, at 325° for 2 to 2-1/2 hours or until a thermometer reads 170°, basting every 30 minutes.
 Cover loosely with foil if turkey browns too quickly.
 Cover and let stand for 15 minutes before slicing turkey.
 Serve with vegetables.
-Yield: 12 servings.